Quick Lamb Ragu

 • Beef broth.
 To enhance the flavor of the lamb.

 • Diced tomatoes (San Marzano tomatoes).
-Always choose a good quality brand of canned tomatoes as it makes all the difference.
-You can also use ones with some added herbs in them, like garlic and basil.
+Always choose a good quality brand of canned tomatoes, as it makes all the difference.
+If I’ve got some fire roasted tomatoes on hand, I like to throw those in.

 • Tomato paste.
-Just a touch to really concentrate the tomato flavor without adding excess liquid.
-Do not use tomato sauce.
+Just a touch to concentrate the tomato flavor without adding excess liquid.
+Please do not use tomato sauce, or else you’ll be left with a soup!

 How to make lamb ragu

-Step 1- Prepare and season the lamb.
+Step 1- Prep.
 Cut the lamb into large chunks and season the meat with salt and pepper.

 Alternative cooking methods

-Slow cooker method: Saute the vegetables and lamb stovetop, then add everything to a slow cooker.
+• Slow cooker method: Sauté the vegetables and lamb on the stovetop, then add everything to a slow cooker.
 Cook on low for 6-8 hours, shred the meat with two forks, then serve.

-Stovetop method: In a large pot or Dutch oven, saute the vegetables and the lamb over medium-high heat until there are brown bits at the bottom of the pan.
+• Stovetop method: In a large pot or Dutch oven, saute the vegetables and the lamb.
 Add the remaining ingredients and bring to a boil.
 Once boiling, turn the heat to low and simmer for 2-3 hours, or until the lamb easily shreds.

 • Don’t rush the sear.
-Make sure the Instant Pot is hot when searing the lamb.
-Let the lamb sear on all sides to seal in the flavor and juices.
-The brown bits also add to the sauce.
+Make sure the Instant Pot or Dutch oven is hot when searing the lamb to seal in the flavor and juices.
+The brown bits also add to the sauce, so don’t discard them.

 • Taste for seasoning.
-I like to adjust the seasonings before serving instead of adding too much during the cooking process.
-Keep it simple with salt and pepper.
+I like to adjust the seasonings before serving instead of adding too much during cooking.
+Please keep it simple with salt and pepper.

 Storage instructions

-To store: Store any leftover lamb ragu in a separate container from the pasta.
-The sauce should last 3-5 days in the fridge in an airtight container.
+To store: Store any leftovers in a separate container from the pasta.
+The sauce should last 3-4 days in the fridge in an airtight container.

 To reheat: Add the pasta and sauce to a pan and slowly reheat over a medium-low flame.
 The sauce can also be reheated separately in a saucepan.